Methodology

 Missing bars and price fallback:

-- If the planned execution bar does not exist (no EOD bar), execution occurs on the next session with an EOD bar for that instrument.
+• If the planned execution bar does not exist (no end-of-day bar), the order executes on the next session with an end-of-day bar for that instrument, using the signal generated on the original decision bar.

-- If the execution bar exists but Open is undefined or non-positive, BTS uses the prior bar’s Close as the execution price.
+• If the execution bar exists but Open is undefined or non-positive, the prior bar’s Close is used as the execution price.

-- If no subsequent bar exists for the instrument (delisting or data termination), BTS liquidates at the last available Close.
+• If no subsequent bar exists for the instrument (delisting or data termination), the position is liquidated at the last available Close.

 End-of-range handling:

-- BTS does not open new positions on the last in-range trading day.
+• No new positions are opened on the last in-range trading day.

 Costs, fills, sizing, and cash